miallo/nuggit/README.md

 # What is this?

-This is the (WIP) script for creating a `git` challenge.
+This is the (WIP) script for creating an interactive `git` repo that is a completely self-contained `git` tutorial.
 To create a local "playable" copy run `./create_challenge.sh`.
 The challenge itself is only in the then created folder "challenge" and NOT in this repository.
 Do NOT look around in this repository unless you want to develop this challenge, because otherwise you will be spoiled with the solutions ;)

 ## testing